Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 Right click on the Linked Entry that you want to add to a Section, then select the add to Section option.

-Select all the groups from the list that you want this Linked Entry to be part of, then click done.
+Select all the Sections from the list that you want this Linked Entry to be part of, then click done.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/add_entry_to_group.gif)